wtplant/blockmatics/README.md

 # blockmatics
-This is a streamlit app hosted on an EC2 instance and **now deployed via Docker Container**.
+This is a streamlit app hosted on an EC2 instance and **deployed via Docker Container**.
 App utilizes the JSON RPC API to capture live blockchian data.
 This includes new blocks produced on the top chains by TVL.

 **streamlit docs:**